 3. Figure Out Your Insurance

-A large factor of budgeting for your retirement plan is allocating enough money for healthcare in your retirement account.
+A large factor of budgeting for your retirement plan is allocating enough money for healthcare in your retirement.
 Insurance for healthcare is going to be one of the largest expenses you need to plan for in retirement.
 You’ll want to take time to consider where you want to have healthcare coverage.

-Those who retire at age 65 or older can qualify for Medicare during your retirement.
+Those who retire at age 65 or older can qualify for Medicare during retirement.
 Medicare does not cover all needs, so it’s crucial to research and see if you may need supplemental insurance.
 You can learn more at the website www.medicare.gov.

-Retiring before the age of 65 has its own unique hurdles and finances to consider, but is entirely possible.
+Retiring before the age of 65 has its own unique hurdles and finances to consider, but may be entirely possible.
 If you are not covered by your, or a spouse’s, employer health insurance, you’ll need to take advantage of individual healthcare coverage.
 Insurance can have hidden fees and out-of-pocket costs.
 Plan ahead and know the exact terms of your health insurance coverage and any deductibles that will need to be met, so you can balance your money accordingly.

 4. Plan Your Estate